pyflies/pyflies/README.md

 # pyFlies

-[pyFlies](http://igordejanovic.github.io/pyFlies/) is a Domain-Specific Language (DSL) for reaction time experiments specification.
+[pyFlies](http://igordejanovic.github.io/pyFlies/) is a Domain-Specific Language (DSL) for behavior science experiments specification.
 It is meant to be highly readable and simple to learn.

 A code for various run-time platforms can be generated from the experiment